The crowd gathers in Babusar, Himalayas, Pakistan

 … in Pakistan

 In Pakistan it continued.
 An overnight stop in the village of Dalbandin on my way to Quetta, attracted a few locals to the guest house I was staying at.
-I was a foreigner and an opportunity for these people to practice some English.
+I was a foreigner and an opportunity for these people to practice their English.
 So, converse we did.

-Further East, through Punjab and beyond to valleys of Gilgit and Baltistan in the Himalayas, every road side stop close to a village drew a small crowd of polite inquisitive folk .
+Further East, through Punjab and beyond to valleys of Gilgit and Baltistan in the Himalayas, every road side stop close to a village drew a small crowd of inquisitive folk .

 “Sir, where you from?”

 I was an eccentric, an oddball, a weirdo on a strange bike, someone who clearly needed to be checked out and either branded a fool or given some assistance.
 The attention was occasionally massive with maybe twenty to thirty people crowding around me but I cannot say that I ever once felt under any threat, far from it.